 1. Deficiency in the essential nutrients

 The foods we take are good sources of nutrients like iron, calcium, and different types of vitamins.
 The deficiency of iron causes oral issues like sores.
 An insufficient amount of Vitamin B3 causes problems like canker sores and bad breath.
-Calcium is one of the important nutrients for dental health, any deficiency in calcium causes tooth decay, gum disease like Gingivitis, and other oral health issues.

 2. Affecting saliva producing glands